March 13, 2026

 A Man Of Peace

-He was a journalist for the Washington Post, who wrote a column on politics for 20-something years.
+He was a journalist for the Washington Post—wrote a column on politics for 20-something years.

-What I did not know--until I read Michael Rosenwald's compelling obituary in the New York Times--is that McCarthy took a curious route to his career in journalism.
+What I did not know--until I read Michael Rosenwald's compelling obituary in the New York Times--is that McCarthy took a curious route to his job with the Post.

 After graduating from college, where he played on the golf team and dreamed of making the P.G.A.
 Tour, McCarthy wound up spending more than five years at a Trappist Monastery in Georgia.